kk289/Stock_Price_Prediction/README.md

 $corr=df.corr(method='pearson')$

 Pearson Correlation Coefficient is the most popular way to measure correlation, the range of values varies from -1 to 1.
 In mathematics/physics terms it can be understood as if two features are positively correlated then they are directly proportional and if they share negative correlation then they are inversely proportional.

+### Linear Regression Model
+Linear Model Cross-Validation:

+Basically Cross Validation is a technique using which Model is evaluated on the dataset on which it is not trained i.e. it can be a test data or can be another set as per availability or feasibility.

+number of splits: 20

+$Accuracy: 99.99726749725694$

+### KNN: K-nearest neighbor Regression Model

+k neighbors = 7

+$Accuracy: 99.93212195740352$